thejsway/thejsway/manuscript/chapter10.md

 Since we only do refactoring, the program output is still the same.

-The program state (`movieList` and `nolanMovieList`) hasn't changed.
+The program state (`movieList` and `nolanMovieList`) hasn’t changed.
 However, all our functions are now pure; instead of accessing the state, they use parameters to achieve their desired behavior.
 As an added benefit, the function `averageRating()` can now compute the average rating of any movie list; it has become more **generic**.

 ## Array operations